khalil-Elf441/UdaConnect-finding-networking-opportunities/README.md

 curl -X GET localhost:30010/admin/status
 ```

-- should return message as `consumer is alive on $number`, where the $number is the number the Kafka consumer pid.
+Should return message as `consumer is alive on $number`, where the $number is the number the Kafka consumer pid.

 If you get any another message error you can destroy the Kafka consumer : `curl -X POST localhost:30010/admin/destroy` and start it again.